hmteditors/chs2019-C/presentation/My_Presentation.md

 ---

-What do these two points suggest about:
+What do these two points suggest:

-- relation of MSS?
-- sources used?
-- selection of material?
+- Evidence from ten pages: Ven.
+A and Upsilon 1.1 have the same # of lines per page.
+Most pages have 24 or 25 lines.

+- Both scribes are likely copying from the same manuscript, but had different interests.
+  - The Venetus A scribe may have had access to a book of notes on Iliad similes.
+(Simile 139)

+- Another possibility: The Venetus A scribe didn't think the simile needed any explanation.

 ---

+**End**